 The solution’s middleware detects pattern changes in oxygenation levels, heart rate, pulse rate, carbon dioxide level, and other metrics.
 It then applies that data in milliseconds to rules-based phenomenon algorithms.

-Bernoulli’s low-latency technology helps provide clinicians with advance warning, so they can intervene and stabilize a patient as soon as deterioration is detected.
+Capsule’s low-latency technology helps provide clinicians with advance warning, so they can intervene and stabilize a patient as soon as deterioration is detected.

-“What makes us different from basic alarm management systems is that we’re using real-time patient physiologic parameters coming from one or more devices,” said Janet Dillione, CEO of Bernoulli.
+“What makes us different from basic alarm management systems is that we’re using real-time patient physiologic parameters coming from one or more devices,” said Janet Dillione, CEO of Capsule.
 “If that device is speaking every second, we're getting it every second.
 If it talks every minute, we see it every minute.”

 Helping Patients Recover

-Major-surgery patients are often prescribed opioids for pain management, putting them at risk for opioid-induced respiratory depression (OIRD), in which a patient simply stops breathing.
+As another example, major-surgery patients are often prescribed opioids for pain management, putting them at risk for opioid-induced respiratory depression (OIRD), in which a patient simply stops breathing.

 “More than 20,000 patients per year experience OIRD,” said Dillione.
 “And opioids—while a powerful way to reduce chronic pain—are the cause of half of all medication-related deaths in hospitals,” Dillione added.